Milton S. Robinson: Civil War

+Early political career

-After the war, he served in the Indiana State Senate 1866-1870.
+After the war, he served in the Indiana State Senate 1866–1870.
 He was delegate to the 1872 Republican National Convention.

 Congress

 Robinson was elected as a Republican to the Forty-fourth and Forty-fifth Congresses (March 4, 1875 – March 3, 1879).
 He was not a candidate for renomination in 1878 and resumed the practice of law in Madison County, Indiana.

 Judicial career

 Robinson was appointed associate justice of the appellate court of Indiana in March 1891.
-He was subsequently appointed chief justice and served until his death in Anderson, Indiana, on July 28, 1892.
+He was subsequently appointed chief justice and served until his death.

+Death and burial

-He was interred in Maplewood Cemetery.
+He died in Anderson, Indiana, on July 28, 1892, and was interred in Maplewood Cemetery.